 If dressing up is a go, recommend that kids wear colors like pink, red, and white, and to accessorize with hearts, cupids, and other love themed accessories.
 Here are a few super cute ideas for Valentine’s Day party costumes and accessories to include in your invite:

 - Queen of Hearts

 VALENTINES DAY PARTY DECORATIONS

-Once the date of the party is set, have your kids get started on decorations.
+Once the date of the Valentine’s Day party is set, have your kids get started on decorations.
 The little artists could take a traditional approach to Valentine’s Day with red and pink hearts, or have a more modern approach with bolder colors, using the theme of love as an inspiration.
-If you are looking for more cost-effective decorations, try using items you already own, inexpensive craft materials construction paper, and dollar store finds.
+As you are budgeting for the party, look for more cost-effective decorations, try using items you already own, inexpensive craft materials construction paper, and dollar store finds.

 - Red, pink, and white streamers on door and window frames

 - Heart sun catchers